Castle Pinckney – Charleston, South Carolina

 After the war, a lighthouse station was erected on the island and remained until 1916.
 Castle Pinckney was later declared a National Monument and operated by the United States Park Service until 1933.
 In 1958 the South Carolina Ports Authority acquired the fort and deeded it to the Fort Sumter Camp 1269 of the Sons of Confederate Veterans in 1966.
 Fort Sumter Camp 1269 maintains the fort today.
 The rest of the island remains in the Laurens family.

-The Irish flag seen in the top photo was placed at Castle Pinckney in June of 2013 to honor the Irish Memorial Park on Charlotte Street, which was dedicated on June 10, 2013.
+The Irish flag seen above was placed at Castle Pinckney in June of 2013 to honor the Irish Memorial Park on Charlotte Street, which was dedicated on June 10, 2013.

 Castle Pinckney is listed in the National Register, which adds the following: